kirjaswappi/kirjaswappi-backend/README.md

 ## Local Development Setup

-To start developing, you first need to set up your local machine as described [here]().
+To start developing, you first need to set up your local machine with JDK 24.

 To build the application and run all tests, execute